CLRN/gdb-disasm.nvim/README.md

 # Why

 The alternatives work with [godbolt](https://godbolt.org/) and have to essentially compile your source code to get the assembly output.
-This has many complications in case your code has dependencies or nontrivial build set up.
+This has many complications in case your code has dependencies or a nontrivial build set-up.
 This plugin works by disassembling the actual binary you have compiled on your environment with your build system.

 # Features